AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_3.md

 ```

-We now have an instance of DDS Manager defined to support Foo as a type.\
+We now have an instance of DDS Manager defined to support Foo as a type. <br />
 Before creating a subcriber for Assessment, we need an instance of Foo.
 ```
 Foo foo;